community service grants

 - Describe how oral health education is one element of the application and

 - Outline anticipated outcomes and measurement approach

-Introduced in 2011, the Australian Dental Health Foundation and Wrigley Company Foundation’s Community Service Grants program is a key initiative working to tackle the gap in access to oral care services and education across Australia.
+Introduced in 2011, the Australian Dental Health Foundation and Mars Wrigley Foundation’s Community Service Grants program is a key initiative working to tackle the gap in access to oral care services and education across Australia.
 The Community Service Grants are awarded to volunteer dentists, dental students and teams of allied dental professionals, encouraging them to implement oral health community service and education in some of the most high risk and disadvantaged communities across Australia.